Why Does God Allow Suffering?

 Faith In God Enables Us to Endure Suffering

 The existence of suffering does not defeat faith, but rather it is faith in God that enables us to endure suffering in this world.
-The early Christians (and in many parts of the world today) suffered greatly and had little comfort other than the belief that there is a better life beyond this one.
+The early Christians (and in many parts of the world today) suffered greatly and had little comfort other than the belief that there is a far better life beyond this one.
 Nor should it be thought that having faith that there will be a future world in which there is no suffering or injustice mean that we should not endeavour to seek it here and now.
 Christians bearing the love of God have been and are instrumental in bringing relief from suffering and injustice through humanitarian aid organisations.
 It is largely through the influence of Christian ethics we in the western world experience fair and equitable justice.

 But God knows intimately our suffering.
 When Jesus hung on the cross, naked, in agony and forsaken by the Father he knew suffering more than we ever can.
 Yet for the joy before him Jesus endured the cross and its suffering.
 The crucifixion of Jesus to the natural mind seems so wrong and so pointless.
 Yet we know that God so loved the world that he gave his only begotten Son that we who believe in him might have eternal life.
 Love and suffering can co-exist.
 God’s love does not spare us suffering now but his promise to comfort and bring us into his glory are certain.
 God sometimes permits what he hates to achieve what he loves.